Final State Gluon Emission in Deep-Inelastic Scattering at Next-to-Leading Twist: Medium modification kernel

 where $z'=1-z$ is the fractional energy taken by the emitted gluon, $P(z')=(2-2z'+z'^2)/z'$ and $\tau_f=2Ez'(1-z')/l_\perp^2$.
 Now with our SCM kernel, the above spectra can be updated as

 Within the transport framework, one may evaluate the length dependence of the average accumulative parton energy loss as

-A numerical evaluation is shown in Fig.~\ref{fig:Eg_vs_t}, compared between using the GW gluon spectrum Eq.~\eqref{eq:gluonSpectrumGW} and the SCM spectrum Eq.~\eqref{eq:gluonSpectrumSCM}.
+A numerical evaluation is shown in Fig.~\ref{fig:Eg_vs_t} (for $n=0$), compared between using the GW gluon spectrum Eq.~\eqref{eq:gluonSpectrumGW} and the SCM spectrum Eq.~\eqref{eq:gluonSpectrumSCM}.
 Here, we calculate for a quark with a fixed energy at 100~GeV, and assume a fixed $\hat{q}= 1$~GeV$^2$/fm for jet-medium interaction.
 A lower cut-off of 1~GeV, around the thermal scale of the medium, is applied for both the energy ($xE$) and the transverse momentum ($l_\perp$) of the emitted gluon, while an upper limit of $\sqrt{2\hat{q}E}$ is enforced for $l_\perp^2$ to constrain the transport description of parton energy loss in the low virtuality regime.

 In Fig.~\ref{fig:Eg_vs_t}, one observes considerable difference in the path-length dependence of parton energy loss between GW and SCM calculations.
+Here the upper boundary of the SCM band, where $n=0$, is used to illustrate the significance of the energy loss when the SCM kernel is used.
 Instead of a quadratic length dependence predicted by GW, a cubic dependence could be reached with SCM after the $\vec{k}_\perp$-dependent phase factors combined with the processes allowing pre-emission rescattering are included in our full calculation.
 This may have a noticeable impact on jet quenching phenomenology that depends on the path-length dependence of parton energy loss, such as the anisotropic flow coefficients of jets and the system size dependence of jet quenching.
 We note that in this simplified semi-analytical estimation, one has not taken into account the variation of the parton energy while it emits gluons; effects of the dynamically expanding medium have not been included either.
 A full Monte-Carlo simulation of jet quenching through a realistic hydrodynamic medium is necessary for drawing reliable conclusions on the phenomenological impacts of our improved medium modification kernel at the next-to-leading twist.
 This will be investigated in detail in an upcoming study.